Solar-network/docs/docs/tutorials/iot/boards/esp8266-adafruit/README.md

   /********************/

   /**
-   * The following methods allows you to create an Swipechain address.
+   * The following methods allows you to create an Solar address.
    * This is done by passing a 12-word 'Passphrase' and the 'Network' 'Version' "byte".
    * The 'Version" "byte" is a BASE58 P2PKH byte.
-Swipechain Devnet is '0x1E'; Swipechain Mainnet is '0x17'.
+Solar Devnet is '0x1E'; Solar Mainnet is '0x17'.
    *
    * Given the passphrase ""bullet parade snow bacon mutual deposit brass floor staff list concert ask",
-   * and the 'Devnet' 'Version' byte (0x1E); the Swipechain address should be "DStZXkgpEjxbG355nQ26vnkp95p24U9tsV" */ const auto passphrase = "bullet parade snow bacon mutual deposit brass floor staff list concert ask";
+   * and the 'Devnet' 'Version' byte (0x1E); the Solar address should be "DStZXkgpEjxbG355nQ26vnkp95p24U9tsV" */ const auto passphrase = "bullet parade snow bacon mutual deposit brass floor staff list concert ask";
   const uint8_t networkVersion = 0x1E;

-  Address swipechainAddress = Address::fromPassphrase(passphrase, networkVersion);
+  Address solarAddress = Address::fromPassphrase(passphrase, networkVersion);
-    Serial.print("\nSwipechain Address: ");
+    Serial.print("\nSolar Address: ");
-    Serial.println(SwipechainAddress.toString().c_str()); // The 'Address' object is a type.
+    Serial.println(SolarAddress.toString().c_str()); // The 'Address' object is a type.
 Use 'toString()' to view the output.
 Arduino requires a 'c_str()' to 'print'.
   /**/